Scaling Coworking Business: Things to Consider When You Start Multiple Locations

 The progress is always a kind of struggle, so it's natural to face the challenges along the way.
 Let's discuss some of the key points every expanding / scaling coworking business wants to consider.

 Every entrepreneur has its own considerations as to opening new locations.
 Here is my top five.
-Please contribute to this list in the comments in case I miss something important.

 - To keep up with the demand.
 This is obvious.
 If all offices are occupied, meeting rooms are always busy, it’s time to expand.
 If you can't accommodate all people that are ready to pay for your service, you are leaving money on the table.
 When your hub is busy, the customers go to your competitor, which is inadmissible and requires urgent resolute actions.